 Currently

-Kisiwa Technical Training Institute (KISTTI) has seen remarkable growth in student enrollment, increasing from 3,200 in 2021 to 7,062 by mid-2024, reflecting its commitment to quality education.
-As an ISO 9001:2015 certified institution, KISTTI emphasizes research and innovation, benefiting both academia and industry.
+Kisiwa National Polytechnic (KISNAP) has seen remarkable growth in student enrollment, increasing from 3,200 in 2021 to 7,062 by mid-2024, reflecting its commitment to quality education.
+As an ISO 9001:2015 certified institution, KISNAP emphasizes research and innovation, benefiting both academia and industry.
 Infrastructure development remains a priority, with Ksh 59.9 million invested in a modern engineering workshop to enhance hands-on training and enrich the learning experience.

 Leardership & Management